Many have heard of asbestos and most know it is a toxic substance that was once in common use by many industries throughout the 20th century.

 Those who are most at risk of asbestos exposure are those who work or worked with the material directly.
 Professions such as:

 - Some factory workers

 This is by no means an exhaustive list.
-Asbestos is prevalent in older school buildings, and as a result, some teachers and even former pupils have suffered from asbestos related diseases.
-There have also been cases of wives of those that worked in the above trades suffering from such diseases as mesothelioma due to handling and washing their husband’s work clothes.
-Any exposure to asbestos can, unfortunately, result in contracting an asbestos related condition.
+Asbestos is prevalent in older school buildings, and as a result, some teachers and even former pupils have suffered from asbestos-related diseases.
+There have also been cases of wives of those who worked in the above trades suffering from such diseases as mesothelioma due to handling and washing their husband’s work clothes.
+Any exposure to asbestos can, unfortunately, result in contracting an asbestos-related condition.

 Most conditions associated with asbestos exposure are considered industrial diseases.
 This may mean you can claim compensation from the employer that exposed you to asbestos in the workplace – even if they have since gone out of business.
 In some circumstances, it could also be possible to claim compensation even if your exposure was not at work; for example, if you came into contact with it through a family member or if you lived near a place that was known to use asbestos.

-If you have any questions or want to know if you have a claim for yourself or on behalf of a relative please don’t hesitate to contact Dedicated Accident Solicitors on 01332 650425 or messages us here.
+If you have any questions or want to know if you have a claim for yourself or on behalf of a relative, please don’t hesitate to contact Dedicated Accident Solicitors on 01332 897 222 or message us here.

 Read about just a few of our successful asbestos claim cases: